Nature and Environment

-Make use of public transport, bicycles or walk to get around on the ground
+Make use of public transport, bicycles or walk to get around on the ground.

 5. Share the ride

-If you need to rent a car, share with fellow travellers and remember to drive efficiently.
+Often, visitors choose to rent a car, share with fellow travellers and remember to drive efficiently.

 6. Get to know one location

-Rather than travelling to lots of different places, get a better understanding of the local people and culture and reduce your holiday emissions at the same time!
+Instead of travelling to lots of different places, get a better understanding of the local people and culture and reduce your holiday emissions at the same time!

 7. Buy souvenirs produced locally

 Help support the local community by purchasing products or souvenirs that have been made by our local people.